-Reason: To ensure that servicing of the Holocaust Memorial and Learning Centre does not block the surrounding street and to protect the environment of people in neighbouring properties as set out in S42 of Westminster's City Plan (November 2016) and TRANS 20 and TRANS 21 of our Unitary Development Plan that we adopted in January 2007.
+Reason: To ensure that servicing of the Holocaust Memorial and Learning Centre does not block the surrounding street and to protect the environment of people in neighbouring properties as set out in S42 of Westminster's City Plan (November 2016) and TRANS 20 and TRANS 21 of City Council’s Unitary Development Plan adopted in January 2007.

-You must hang all doors or gates so that they do not open over or across the road or pavement.
+All doors or gates must be hung so that they do not open over or across the road or pavement.

-Reason: In the interests of public safety and to avoid blocking the road as set out in S41 of Westminster's City Plan (November 2016) and TRANS 2 and TRANS 3 of our Unitary Development Plan that we adopted in January 2007.
+Reason: In the interests of public safety and to avoid blocking the road as set out in S41 of Westminster's City Plan (November 2016) and TRANS 2 and TRANS 3 of City Council’s Unitary Development Plan adopted in January 2007.

 The provision for the storage of waste and recyclable materials, as shown on drawing number UKHM-AA-XX-ZZ-DR-A-03-400, is to be made permanently available from the date of occupation of the development and used for no other purpose.

-Reason: To protect the environment and provide suitable storage for waste and materials for recycling as set out in S44 of Westminster's City Plan (November 2016) and ENV 12 of our Unitary Development Plan that we adopted in January 2007.
+Reason: To protect the environment and provide suitable storage for waste and materials for recycling as set out in S44 of Westminster's City Plan (November 2016) and ENV 12 of City Council’s Unitary Development Plan adopted in January 2007.

+Pre commencement condition:

+(Condition suggested by GLASS)

+No development shall take place until a written scheme of investigation (WSI) has been

+submitted to and approved by the local planning authority in writing.
+No groundworks shall

+take place other than in accordance with the agreed WSI, which shall include the statement of significance and research objectives, and

+A. The programme and methodology of site investigation and recording and the nomination of a competent person(s) or organisation to undertake the agreed works

+B. Details of a programme for delivering related positive public benefits

+C. A method statement for protecting buried remains outside the basement footprint during the construction period

+D. The programme for post-investigation assessment and subsequent analysis, publication &

+dissemination and deposition of resulting material.
+This part of the condition shall not be

+discharged until these elements have been fulfilled in accordance with the programme set out in the WSI

+or

+(Applicant’s amended condition, applicant to confirm amendment agreed with GLASS)

-Pre commencement condition: No development shall take place until an archaeological written scheme of investigation (WSI) has been submitted to and approved by the local planning authority in writing.
+No development shall take place until an archaeological written scheme of investigation (WSI) has been submitted to and approved by the local planning authority in writing.
 No groundworks below a depth of 1.5m, other than service diversions, shall take place other than in accordance with the agreed WSI, which shall include the statement of significance and research objectives, and

 A. The programme and methodology of site investigation and recording and the nomination of a competent person(s) or organisation to undertake the agreed works